Website Push Notifications

 Segmentation in Push Notifications

-- JS/API and Cookie: In addition to the Segment Creator, you have the option to create your own customized segmentation.
+Good push notification tools give you the option of creating your own customized segmentation.
 If you are a developer, you can segment your subscribers based on the JS/ API variables in your code.
 Not just that, you can also manage it based on the Cookie key and value pair stored by your website on the user’s browser.

 Push Notifications in Popular Industries